Manual Handling Course Ireland: Complete 2026 Guide

 Classroom courses are usually scheduled as a half-day (3 to 4 hours) for a standard course or a full day for more comprehensive programmes that cover additional risk assessment skills.

 The HSA recommends refresher training every three years.
-This is a guideline rather than a strict legal requirement, but it is the standard that employers, insurers, and the HSA itself apply in practice.
+This is a guideline rather than a strict legal deadline, but it is the standard that employers, insurers, and the HSA itself apply in practice.

 Refresher training should also happen when an employee changes to a role with different manual handling demands, returns from a significant injury, or when the workplace introduces new equipment or processes that affect manual handling tasks.